 A point to consider: Perhaps you want to teach the first sounds of the letters and blends first and separately.
 I wish I had for some of my students.
 Read the rest of this page for more considerations about teaching phonics this way.

-Actually, these phonics blends flashcards are interactive like our phonics worksheets so you can also add your own notes before you print.
+Actually, these phonics blends flashcards are interactive like our phonics worksheets so you can also add your own notes or student names before you print.

 The first set of these printable phonics flashcards is single sided without clues on the back side.
 No word cues.